moussan/AWS-DDOS-Playbooks/README.md

 Objective: Keep stakeholders informed and engaged.
 Steps:
-A. Notify stakeholders via AWS SNS or a dedicated incident management tool.
+- Notify stakeholders via AWS SNS or a dedicated incident management tool.
-B. Provide regular updates on attack status, impact, and response actions.
+- Provide regular updates on attack status, impact, and response actions.
-C. Collaborate with AWS Shield Response Team if needed.
+- Collaborate with AWS Shield Response Team if needed.

 **Outcome: Stakeholders informed and engaged in real-time.**